Richardbrown85/creative-wave-design/README.md

 ## Technologies Used

 - This project uses HTML and CSS programming languages.
-- VSCode - I used VScode for my IDE while building the website.
+- Github - VScode was used for the IDE (any can be used) connected to Github for the repository and deployment of website.
 - Bootstrap CDN - The project uses Bootstrap V5.3 a grid system was used to structure the website and make it responsive easily and Bootstrap   CSS 5 which is used on the homepage.
 - Google fonts - The project uses google fonts to import the selection typography for the website.
 - Font Awesome - The project uses font Awesome for social media icons (instagram and facebook).